dotnet/docs/docs/csharp/roslyn-sdk/index.md

 # The .NET Compiler Platform SDK

 Compilers build a detailed model of application code as they validate the syntax and semantics of that code.
-The use this model to build the executable output from the source code.
+They use this model to build the executable output from the source code.
 The .NET Compiler Platform SDK provides access to this model.
 Increasingly, we rely on integrated development environment (IDE) features such as IntelliSense, refactoring,